-In many patients who undergo orthopedic procedures, the surgeon may recommended they wear a take-home nerve block catheter for brief time to help manage their postsurgical pain.
+In many patients who undergo orthopedic procedures, the surgeon may recommended they wear a take-home nerve block catheter for a brief time to help manage their postsurgical pain.

 These devices can help patients leave the hospital sooner, reduce the need for opioids, and facilitate quicker recovery of movement and function of the part of the body where surgery was performed.

 A nerve block catheter, sometimes called a “peripheral nerve block catheter” or a “perineural catheter,” is a safe and effective way of reducing pain after you have had surgery.
 This wearable catheter is a thin tube that is inserted under your skin after surgery to deliver numbing medicine around your nerves.
 The medicine generally lasts about two to four days, depending on your type of surgery and the medicine chosen by your anesthesiologist.

 The catheter is connected to tubing that is attached to an infusion pump and a reservoir of non-opioid pain medication.
 The catheter is held in place with adhesive and tape.
 Before you leave the hospital, you will be given a small carrying case to transport the infusion pump as you move around.